kenhmh/Guess-the-word/README.md

 As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.

 # Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-  Start game button - When entering the page a start game button can be seen.
+  Start game button: When entering the page a start game button can be seen.
 Once the user presses the start button, the game starts by showing the scrambled word.

-  timer - the countdown starts once the page is loaded.
+  timer: the countdown starts once the page is loaded.
 Users would have to solve as many words as possible within the time limit (1 minute).
 After the time is up, the game is over

-  score - There is a scoring system for the game.
+  score: There is a scoring system for the game.
 Each time the user gets a word correct, the score is updated

-# Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+input bar: allows the user to type their guesses

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+additional features to be implemented in the future: better scoring system,leaderboard, more variety of words, difficulty level

 # Features Left to Implement
-Another feature idea
 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-# JQuery
+# Input validation
-The project uses JQuery to simplify DOM manipulation.
-Testing
-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+If the user does not type anything or make a wrong guess in the input bar, there will be a message displayed, saying that there has been an incorrect guess made.
+The user will then be asked to try again.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 # Credits
 https://www.nytimes.com/games/wordle/index.html (wordle)